smartdevicelink/sdl_app_library_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 #### File Target
 The File target, `SDLLogTargetFile`, allows you to log messages to a rolling set of files which will be stored on the device, specifically in the `Documents/smartdevicelink/log/` folder.
 The file names will be timestamped with the start time.

-To access the file, you can either access it from runtime on the device (for example, to attach it to an email that the user sends), or if you have access to the device, you can access them via the MacOS Finder.
+To access the file, you can either access it from runtime on the device (for example, to attach it to an email that the user sends), or if you have access to the device, you can access them via iTunes (pre-Catalina) or the MacOS Finder (post-Catalina).
 To access the files on the device you must make the following small modifications to your app:

 1. Add the key `UIFileSharingEnabled` to your `info.plist`.
 Set the value to `YES`.
 1. Connect the device to a MacOS computer.